Palmas Group

 137. Commitment to free, prior and informed consent (FPIC) applies to all suppliers?

-Commitment to free, prior and informed consent (FPIC) applies to independent oil palm producers only.
+Commitment to free, prior and informed consent (FPIC) applies to all suppliers.

 138. Details of free, prior and informed consent (FPIC) process available?